soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 * **SWC Administrator** monitoring the health status, logs...
 Administrators can manually start a specific harvesting pipelines.

+## Key features

+The Harvester component currently comprises of the following functions:

+- Harvest records from metadata and knowledge resources
+- Metadata RDF Turtle Serialization
+- RDF to Triple Store
+- Duplication Identification

+Note, the third SoilWise prototype contained **13,989** harvested metadata records (to date 23.4.2026).

 ### Resource Types

 Metadata for following resource types are foreseen to be harvested: